microsoft/pxt/docs/translate/markdown.md

 ### Tutorial hint

-A tutorial hint is a special code snippet for tutorials that offers a quick coding solution the the user.
+A tutorial hint is a special code snippet for tutorials that offers a quick coding solution to the user.
 It has a form like:

 ```
 ~tutorialhint